Dhiraagu e-Directory data for download (2008-10-06)

 Phone usage (Maumoon, Political Parties, Government and Businesses)

-I got curious today after reading Hilath's amusing post about an unsolicited SMS message he had received from a mobile phone number registered to DRP's presidential candidate Maumoon Abdul Gayoom.
-Now, this is a time of intense political competition between the various candidates camps and an originating number on a SMS is pretty easy to spoof, so I'm not sure if it really did originate from the said number (though with the desperation reeking from DRP it seems very likely that it did :-P).
+I got curious today after reading an amusing blog post about an unsolicited SMS message someone had supposedly received from a mobile phone number registered to the current President of the Maldives Maumoon Abdul Gayoom.
+Now, this is a time of intense political competition between the various candidates camps and an originating number on a SMS is pretty easy to spoof, so I'm not sure if it really did originate from the said number.
 But that's not what really struck me...

 What got my attention was the fact that there now was a publicly listed mobile phone number registered to Maumoon.
 I've never before seen a mobile number registered to him listed on the Dhiraagu e-Directory and a quick search through various old snapshots of e-Directory data that I had confirmed that there indeed had been none - atleast none up until early June which was the last e-Directory snapshot I had.
 Anyway, I grabbed a fresh snapshot of the e-Directory and spent a little while running some interesting queries on the data.